Chopper crash: Co-pilot's village in Rajasthan gets ready to bid farewell | Law-Order

 ''Singh's father is currently said to be in Delhi,'' he said.

 Chief of Defence Staff Gen Bipin Rawat, his wife Madhulika and 11 other people on board an Indian Air Force helicopter died on Wednesday after it crashed near Coonoor in Tamil Nadu.
-The lone survivor, Group Captain Varun Singh, is hospitalised.
+The lone survivor, Group Captain Varun Singh, is undergoing treatment at a military hospital in Bengaluru.

 The mortal remains of the victims in caskets wrapped in the Indian tricolour were taken to the Madras Regimental Centre at Wellington in decorated Army trucks.
 Senior Army officials, Tamil Nadu ministers and Army veterans laid wreaths and paid floral tributes.